kugurerdem/Bilkent-CS/README.md

 # What is this?

 This repository is created for the purpose of keeping track of my Computer Science progress in Bilkent University.
+In each folder, there is a readme.md file that I have explained what we covered in that particular courses and what things I have learned.

 # Current Standing